hackclub/hackclub/workshops/login_auth/README.md

 Create your second division below the first with a class `loggedin_div` and assign ID `user_div`.

-In this division, you will create a logout button and assign `logout()` as a on click function.
+In this division, you will create a logout button and assign a onclick function `logout()` to it.

 So here's how your second division looks like:
 ```HTML